 The accident struck while Dequante was eating cake two days before his first grade graduation.
 Micheshia tattooed her arm with her son's face and reminds the Louisville community of her loss by diligently painting her car windows in memory of him.

-Zanique Norment, 3, Micheshia's only other child, wraps her arm around her mother's leg at a family barbecue.
+Zanique Norment, 3, Micheshia's only other child, wraps her arm around her mother's leg at a family barbecue in Louisville.
 "What do you tell to a three-year-old that's been with her brother for three years, since she came onto this earth from my stomach?
 He's gone to another life," Micheshia says.
 "We may not see him, but he sees us.
 That's the only way I can explain it to my daughter."

 "When I go in that house it's evil," Micheshia says as she packs up her old house where Dequante was shot.
 "I feel it should be nobody else moving in that house.
 It's a danger hazard, especially if a person has children."

 Over a month after Dequante's funeral, deflated Paw Patrol balloons blow into the street after barely holding onto his front porch rail.
 These were his favorite cartoon characters.